Erica Nelson

 As an enthusiastic people person and nature lover, I am grateful to be able to utilize my knowledge of the natural world and skills as a certified facilitator to interact with the public as a member of the Boulder Open Space and Mountain Parks Education and Outreach Team.
 Inspiring a love of nature and welcoming folks of all backgrounds and experiences is my passion.

-About Alex Binkley
+About Basil Binkley

 Outreach Ranger